If these symptoms cannot be improved through non-surgical interventions, such as physical therapy or bracing, revision surgery may become necessary.

 How We Can Help

-There are different types of knee revision surgery.
-In some cases, only one piece of the prosthesis has to be replaced.
-In other cases, multiple or all of the components need to be replaced.
-More complex revisions often require specialized implants and augments to replace damaged bone and ligaments.
+There are various types of knee revision surgeries available.
+In some instances, only one component of the prosthesis needs replacing; in others, multiple or all components require replacement.
+More complex revisions often call for specialized implants and augments to replace damaged bone and ligaments.